lightningrodlabs/acorn/README.md

 ## Developers

 ### To Run Locally and Develop on your Computer

-To set up fresh:
+#### Commands to start get started easily:

+_Prerequisites_
+- Have rust language (stable) installed on your system
+- Have nodejs version 14 installed on your system

+Then run
+- `npm run install-deps`
+- `npm run dev`

+In the future, just run `npm run dev` anytime to develop.

+#### Commands that are more specific to your use case:

 __dna__
-- Have rust language (stable) installed on your system
+- Have rust language (stable) installed on your system, then...
-- Have WebAssembly compile target for Rust installed
 - `npm run dna-install`
-- `npm run dna-pack`
+- `npm run dna-pack` (Run this anytime you change the code in `api` folder)

 To test backend: